 University of Michigan, February 2017

 Health Alert: Obstetric Complications May Increase the Risk for Autism.

 Complications that occur later in pregnancy or during delivery may increase a child’s risk for autism spectrum disorder (ASD).
 An analysis of health records of almost 600,000 children showed that those who faced complications during the third trimester had a 22% greater risk for ASD, while those who experienced a complication during delivery had a 10% higher risk for the disorder.
 Furthermore, children experiencing complications both before birth and during delivery had a 44% greater risk of being diagnosed with autism than kids who did not face these problems.

 Diet: Improving Diet Can Help Depression.

-Deakin University researchers assigned adults with major depressive disorder to either social support or support from a clinical dietician in an effort to assess if dietary changes would help combat depression.
+Deakin University researchers assigned adults with a major depressive disorder to either social support or support from a clinical dietician in an effort to assess if dietary changes would help combat depression.
 The dietary group received guidance on how to improve the quality of their current diet, with a focus on increasing the intake of vegetables, fruits, whole grains, legumes, fish, lean red meats, olive oil, and nuts, while reducing the consumption of unhealthy sweets, refined cereals, fried food, fast-food, processed meats, and sugary beverages.
-At the end of the three-month trial, about 30% of participants in the dietary support group met criteria for remission of major depression compared to only 8% in the social support group.
+At the end of the three-month trial, about 30% of participants in the dietary support group met the criteria for remission of major depression compared to only 8% in the social support group.
 The findings suggest that a quality diet can be a possible treatment approach for depression.